 OjaOja's research focuses on 20th- and 21st-century American musical traditions, often in transnational contexts.
 Her book, Making Music Modern: New York in the 1920s (2000), won the Lowens Book Award from the Society for American Music and an ASCAP-Deems Taylor Award.
-Her newest book, Bernstein Meets Broadway: Art, Race, and Progressive Politics during World War II, is in production with Oxford University Press.
+Her newest book, Bernstein Meets Broadway: Collaborative Art in a Time of War, is in production with Oxford University Press.
 Other books include Copland and his World (co-edited with Judith Tick, 2005); Colin McPhee: Composer in Two Worlds (paperback edition 2004); A Celebration of American Music: Words and Music in Honor of H. Wiley Hitchcock (1990); and American Music Recordings: A Discography of 20th-Century U.S. Composers.

 Music Building 304S